Tape Processing

 When a batch job is migrated from a mainframe to a Linux, UNIX or Windows system running the Micro Focus Enterprise Server the processing of tape files may be a requirement.
 Since Micro Focus checks the DD statements for syntax that includes tape it does not issue an error and a sequential file will be written to a pre-determined disk drive.
 This approach works well for the smaller backup requirements but may not offer a solution for the larger and more complex tape requirements.
 Also, a user may have a business/technical requirement or service agreement to use tape storage media.

-This example uses IEBGENER to write a file to tape based on the UNIT=CART parameter on the DD statement for SYSUT2.
+On the Mainframe System this example uses IEBGENER to write a file to tape based on the UNIT=tape-definition parameter on the DD statement for SYSUT2.
+With Micro Focus Enterprise Server the DD statement is syntax checked but the files are actually written to Disk.

 //TAPC80J8 JOB SIMOTIME,CLASS=1,MSGCLASS=0,NOTIFY=CSIP1